 Mark Loyd is an RID certified ASL interpreter.
 Mark comes from a theatrical background and first started learning ASL in 1993 after meeting a Deaf person for the first time and falling in love with the language.
 He learned ASL primarily through the Deaf community and Interpreter Training Programs (ITP) in Kansas.
 For the past 16 years, Mark has worked in a variety of settings--mental health, medical, educational, theatre, video relay services (VRS), and more.

 Darcy French-Myerson is an interpreter with Bachelor's degrees in English-ASL Interpreting and Theatre from Columbia College in Chicago.
 Darcy has interpreted in schools from the elementary to collegiate level, hospitals, big corporations, and in the non-profit sector and the Arts.
 Darcy has also taught English and Math to Deaf adults seeking their GEDs.
 Currently, Darcy works as a freelance interpreter throughout Los Angeles and continues to be involved in performance and the Arts.

-Mando Garza is an aspiring Deaf actor, business professional and jack of all trades.
-He first started learning American Sign Language at the age of 14 after fully realizing that oral programs are increasingly inefficient and counterproductive due to various factors.
+Mando Garza is an aspiring Deaf actor, business professional, and jack of all trades.
 Mando has a Master’s in Business Administration (MBA) and a Bachelor’s degree in Criminal Justice.
-He has been involved with the theatre at the National Technical Institute of the Deaf (NTID) for four years including acting, monologues, and tour.
+He has been involved with the theatre at the National Technical Institute of the Deaf (NTID) and is now currently working as a CDI and studying paralegal & accounting.

 Deborah Kanter is Deaf and comes from a primarily hearing family, except for one of her brothers who is Deaf.
 Deborah was introduced to American Sign Language when she was 5 years old.
 Deborah is currently attending college and majoring in nursing.